hammaadworks/yumyum/docs/front-end-spec.md

     *   On the Profile Page, the **Category Highlights Bar** allows users to jump directly into the Reel View filtered by a specific category.
     *   The **Controls Bar** (Veg Only, Sort, Search) provides filtering for the main dish grid.
     *   Within the Reel View, the **Right-Side Action Bar** provides access to description, filtering, and sharing functionality.
-*   **Breadcrumb Strategy:** A traditional breadcrumb trail is not necessary for this application due to its shallow, hub-and-spoke navigation model.

 ## User Flows